 Sonja Henie and Niels Onstad were very forward thinking when it came to collecting art and their vision for the art center.
 The center was designed by (at the time) young architects Jon Eikvar and Svein Erik Engebretsen who were chosen from an architecture competition hosted in 1962.
 The art center began construction in 1966 and opened its doors in 1968 as a location for interdisciplinary activities and permanent home for the art collection.

 The Popcorn chair produced in 1968 was a design exclusively for the Henie Onstad Art Center.
 A Norwegian design by artisan, industrial and furniture designer Sven Ivar Dysthe.
 Only 300 of these chairs were manufactured.
 Made out of a molded shell of fiberglass and chrome steel legs, the stackable chair has become a collectors item with only few remaining on the market.
 A reproduction can be found today at the art center.
-This new version is made out of plastic but it's not as charming as the textured fiberglass if you ask me.
+This new version is made out of plastic and it's not as charming as the textured fiberglass if I may say.

 Many thanks to Milena and Gunhild from HOK for the tour!